andressabertolini/frontpedia/React/Dictionary.md

 SSR - Server side rendering

-tsx - mix of html and typescript
+JSX - mix of html and typescript